-If I look in and back and down the years
+If I look in and back and down

 I can forever see Cheryl there